 12 TIPS TO SAVING MONEY WHEN SELF-CATERING

-5. Market tips – in destinations like Marrakech, get a local to introduce you to their favourite stalls (and stallholders!) the first time you shop to avoid being over-charged.
+In destinations like Marrakech, get a local to introduce you to their favourite stalls (and stallholders!) the first time you shop to avoid being over-charged when self-catering.
 At most markets, the stalls with the long lines or that sell out of their stuff earliest are generally the best.
 The freshest and finest produce sells out early, however, close to closing time stallholders will often slash prices to get rid of produce.